Integrative mental health therapy

 Man practicing yoga in Boca Raton, part of a holistic approach to mental and physical health

-What Is Integrative Mental Health Therapy?
+What Is Integrative mental health therapy?

 Your mind and body are not separate.
 Stress, trauma, poor sleep, or disrupted routines can change how you feel emotionally, while worry or pressure can show up as tension, pain, or exhaustion.
 Integrative mental health therapy brings these pieces together so healing reaches your whole self.